ironforge-cloud/soldev-ui-old/course/content/intro-to-reading-data.md

-# Reading Data From The Solana Network
+# Read Data From The Solana Network

 # Lesson Objectives

-_By the end of this lesson, you will be able to:_
+*By the end of this lesson, you will be able to:*

 - Explain accounts
 - Explain SOL and lamports